The 19th century

 By the end of the 19th century the government had bought most of the land containing thermal springs.
 The government began to control tourism.
 Māori became employees, or were put on show to display Māori culture.

 Māori art and performance have often featured in tourism.
 Some buildings were carved especially for tourists, and kapa haka concert parties travelled overseas to perform.

 The Māori Arts and Crafts Institute was set up in Rotorua in the 1960s to train carvers and weavers.
 Tourists could visit and buy the products.

 The toi iho trademark was developed to identify authentic, high-quality Māori arts and crafts.

 In the early 2000s many international visitors were interested in Māori culture.
 In 2006 more than half a million tourists experienced Māori cultural activities during their visit.

 Rotorua was still the centre of cultural tourism, but other Māori tourist businesses had been set up around the country.
 Many were small and family-run.
-They included Whale Watch Kaikōura, a replica Māori village run by Tamaki Tours, and kayaking, jet boating and glacier trips in the South Island with Ngāi Tahu Tourism.
+Businesses included Whale Watch Kaikōura, a replica Māori village near Rotorua run by Tamaki Tours, and kayaking, jet boating and glacier trips in the South Island operated by Ngāi Tahu Tourism.